 The final accounting prepared by a Licensed Insolvency Trustee is called a “Statement of Receipts and Disbursements”.
 This document details all moneys received and paid in each bankruptcy or Consumer Proposal proceeding and is reviewed and approved by the Government of Canada branch that regulates Licensed Insolvency Trustees.
 Before a Licensed Insolvency Trustee is paid they must have received approval from the Office of the Superintendent of Bankruptcy.

 A copy of the Statement of Receipts and Disbursements is provided to the individual, as well as creditors who have a claim in their bankruptcy or Consumer Proposal.
 This process is an integral part of legal debt help legislation and works to ensure complete transparency for consumers.

 Example of Licensed Insolvency Trustee Fees in a Personal Bankruptcy

-$1,800 – Paid over 9 months by individual filing personal bankruptcy
+$2,300 – Paid over nine-month period of personal bankruptcy by the individual filing bankruptcy